You are here:

 You will also find the different kinds of requirements in order to apply for a national visa (stay over 90 days in Switzerland) such as: work visa, student visa, school exchange visa, family reunification visa, residence visa after getting married in Switzerland)

 Please note that all documents will have to be submitted in both originals and photocopies.

 In general processing may take up to 10 working days depending on each individual case.
 Therefore, it is strongly recommended that you lodge your application well in advance, i.e. at least 3 weeks before the planned journey.

 Please be advised that in certain cases the processing of applications may take longer (egg.
 National visas).
 For more detailed information please contact the Embassy.

 Visa handling fee

-The visa fee is payable in cash in Bolivares Fuertes at the exchange rate of the day for residents in Venezuela and is payable by bankdraft in USD in the name of “Embajada de Suiza” for residents of the islands, Suriname and Guyana.
+The visa fee is payable in cash in Bolivares Fuertes BsF at the exchange rate of the day for residents in Venezuela.
+For residents of the islands the visa fee is payable in cash USD or BsF.

 If you are married to an EU/EFTA citizen or one or both of your parents (if you are minor of age) are EU/EFTA citizens, the visa is free of charge.
 Please also provide the Embassy also with your marriage- or birth certificate and your spouse's passport or your parent(s) passport(s) as proof.
 Please check the requirements with the Embassy before sending the application.